-It started when He showed up in my dream two nights ago.
+It started when He showed up in my dream for several nights.
 He was there with two handsome assistants, but he wasn’t there to dress me!
 What’s the point of Karl dream-bombing me if it is not to dress me?
-Can’t recall enough to know for sure.
+I can’t recall enough to know for sure.

 Then, He was in the news.
 I didn’t bother to read why.
 Just noticed him in a photo of a sea of women, like finding Waldo.

 “In Paris, Colie worked as a showroom model for designer Karl Lagerfeld and the fashion house Escada.”

 That was enough; I had to find out what was up with Karl.
 When I read the actual news, I discovered that He pulled a Mugatu-style Derelicte parade for women at the Chanel show for Paris Fashion Week in 2014.

 How are we to take this?
 From a man who said, “Everything I say is a joke.
 I myself am a joke.”

 It is easy to criticize the fashion industry for their exploitation of women and workers, but as an optimist, I believe they know that and want to do better.
 I trust women to use fashion as self-expression versus an endless competition, and I’m excited about a future that includes fair-trade fashionable clothing made by well-treated workers.